nograx/ioBroker.zendure-solarflow/README.md

 Credits goes to https://github.com/reinhard-brandstaedter/solarflow which helped a lot with the knowledge about the MQTT server from Zendure!
 Thanks!

 ## Changelog

+### **WORK IN PROGRESS**

+- Fix missing Solar Input 3 & 4 on Solarflow 800 Pro
+- Fix 'packPower' state did not set to 0 if no input/output

 ### 1.15.0 (2025-06-27)

 - Add 'packPower' state, which shows combined power from (packInputPower and outputPackPower).
 Discharging will be shown with a negative value.